NEWS

 Lastly, they are excited about the Football Village Brothers & Sisters Project (launched last year by the Community Volunteers Foundation (TOG)).
 TOG volunteers – themselves young – spend 10 days in the villages with the kids to help them adapt.

-Ülker Announces Its Nine-Month Financial Results
+• Ülker Announces 2024 Full Year Financial Results

 CLICK FOR MORE